CHTC/chtc-website-source/_uw-research-computing/multiple-jobs.md

 {: .sub}

 <span name="rowcol"></span>
-### B. Specify a row or column number for each job
+### 2B.
+Specify a row or column number for each job

 $(Process) can be used to specify a unique row or column of information in a matrix to be used by each job in the batch.
 The matrix needs to then be transferred